kbeavers/alphafold3-config/README.md

 ### Option B: Symlink to Existing Data

-If a prior release already has a populated `data` directory **on the same system and filesystem**, symlink to it instead of re-downloading:
+If a prior release already has a populated `data` directory **on the same system system**, symlink to it instead of re-downloading:

 ```bash
 # Remove the empty data directory created in Step 1